 We talked about how to simulate particles and how to extend a particle simulation into a spring/mass cloth simulation.
+A photo of my handwritten note is included at the end of this document.

-The integrator you choose can determine cloth behavior, and we talked about a variety of integrators to compare, including Euler, RK4, and various semi-implicit techniques.
+The integrator you choose can determine cloth behavior, and we talked about a variety of integrators to compare, including Euler, Implicit Euler, Symplectic Euler, Verlet, and RK4.
+(See notes at the bottom of this document for details.)
 It is possible to develop a fully implicit integrator for cloth, and that is the subject of this paper: